vmware-tanzu/tanzu-dev-portal/content/outcomes/application-development-rhythm/foundations.md

 - [Refactoring](https://refactoring.com)
 - Red/Green/Refactor

-## Code Patterns

-Code patterns are traceable events that happen when a developer codes.
-They are an excellent resource for providing solutions to new and recurring software problems.
+## Software Design Pattern

+A software design pattern is a reusable solution that you can use to solve problems that commonly occur in your software.
+Think of patterns as one of the high level *whats* of building software.

 *Patterns* are also long-lived, similar to *practices*.

-Think of patterns as one of the high level *whats* of building software.

-Developers whose share common coding techniques are quick to recognize similar code patterns, across projects.
-Today, code patterns are often published so that other developers may also share and collaborate their findings.
+Developers who share common coding techniques are quick to recognize similar code patterns, across projects.
+Today, code patterns are being published so that other developers can benefit and collaborate their findings.

 ![Patterns](/images/outcomes/application-development-rhythm/patterns.jpg)